Search Menu Globe Arrow Right Close

 Grand Rounds

-The Department of Medicine hosts grand rounds most Friday mornings.
-Medicine grand rounds features internal, local and national experts discussing cutting-edge clinical and basic science research and updates in clinical practice.
+The Department of Medicine hosts Grand Rounds most Friday mornings.
+The Medicine Grand Rounds features internal, local and national experts discussing leading-edge clinical and basic science research and updates in clinical practice.

 ABIM Certification Exam & Certification Preparation